Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

 ### 2.1 Prepare genome build

 We use Hisat2 for the alignment of the raw reads.
-First step in the alignment is to prepare the necessary files, commonly known as a reference genome build or index.
+The first step in the alignment is to prepare the necessary files, commonly known as a reference genome build or index.
 This can be performed by the the following script.
-This step requires a mouse refernce genome and a list of known SNPs.
+This step requires a mouse reference genome and a list of known SNPs.

 ```bash
 #!/bin/bash